MonkeeSock/DnD-Campaign-Wiki/content/Planes/Material Plane/Drazkuvar.md

 There are only a handful of islands remaining, each named after the divine guardian which holds them above the consuming deep.
 Under the divine command of [[Ackriel]] war is forbidden amongst the inhabitants of the islands.
 This edict is generally circumvented through the use of hobgoblin mercenary companies.

+The Islands of Drazkuvar are all united under a High King on [[Ackriel Island]].
+This leadership, however, is very decentralized and in many cases only a nominal show of fealty.
+The high houses of [[Ackriel Island]] and Drazkuvar are almost entirely mountain [[Dwarves]].

 The remaining islands are:
 	[[Ackriel Island]],